car251290/Dashboard-React/README.md

 Our goal is for Hooks to cover all use cases for classes as soon as possible.
 There are no Hook equivalents to the uncommon getSnapshotBeforeUpdate, getDerivedStateFromError and componentDidCatch lifecycles yet, but we plan to add them soon.

 ## UseState

+The useState() is a Hook that allows you to have state variables in functional components . so basically useState is the ability to encapsulate local state in a functional component.

+## UseEffect

+The useEffect Hook allows you to perform side effects in your components.
+Some examples of side effects are: fetching data, directly updating the DOM, and timers. useEffect accepts two arguments.
+The second argument is optional.